openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 You can set a Subsection to an assignment type that you created when you set up grading.
 You can then include assignments in the body of that Subsection.
-For more information on grading, see LINK.
+See :ref:`Establish a Grading Policy` for more information on grading.

 To create a Subsection:

 #.
-Within the Section, click **New Subsection**.
+At the bottom of the Section, click **New Subsection**.
 #.
-In the field that opens at the bottom of the section, enter the new Subsection name.
+In the field that opens, enter the new Subsection name.
 #.
 Click **Save**.

 The new, empty Subsection is placed at the bottom of the Section.
 You must now add Units to the Subsection.

 Whether or not students see the new Subsection depends on its release date.
-See LINK for more information on releasing your course.
+See :ref:`Publishing Your Course` for more information.

 ==================